AIA Tours: cruise

 View Detailed Itinerary

 Depart home on overnight flights to Inverness.
-Upon arrival on May 30th, relax before dinner.
-KINGSMILLS HOTEL (D)
+Upon arrival on May 31st, relax before meeting your fellow travelers at a welcome dinner.
+DORNOCH STATION (D)

-Explore Inverness Old Town and its indoor Victorian market, with lunch on your own during free time in town.
-In the afternoon, you have the option to visit either Clava Cairns, one of Scotland’s most evocative prehistoric sites, or historic Cawdor Castle with its three spectacular gardens before boarding Exploris One this afternoon.
+Explore Inverness Old Town and its indoor Victorian market, with lunch on your own during free time in town before embarking Exploris One this afternoon.
 EXPLORIS ONE (B,D)

 Enjoy a full day at sea looking for wildlife from one of the ship’s spacious decks, indulging in the ship’s amenities, and listening to lectures from our team of experts.
 As evening approaches, arrive at the entrance of Sognefjord, Norway’s longest and deepest fjord.
 EXPLORIS ONE (B,L,D)